Johardt/dotfiles/README.md

 # Johardt's dotfiles

 I like pretty things.
 I also like to stick to best practices and standards.
-This repository contains my personal dotfiles, which are used to configure my development environment in MacOS.
+Reflecting this, I have created a set of dotfiles that are simple, clean, and effective.
+It uses [chezmoi](https://www.chezmoi.io/) primarily for managing and versioning my configuration files.
+These dotfiles configure a MacOS environment with a focus on developer productivity, with one command.

+## Features

-Deliberately simple, focusing on essential tools and configurations; meant to be extendable.
+- Deliberately simple, focusing on essential tools and configurations; meant to be extendable.
-Made to feel unobtrusive, respecting your preferences and workflow.
+- Made to feel unobtrusive, respecting your preferences and workflow (Like adapting to system themes).
+- Declarative and idempotent, ensuring a reliable setup every time you run it.
+- Integrates with 1Password for secure credential management.

 ## Installation